danielbeeke/cv/README.md

 -   Led a team of 3 to 6 developers in creating various Drupal and JavaScript applications, including interactive geographic maps and content-heavy multilingual Drupal sites.
 -   Worked with the Dutch Tax Ministry on prototyping and implementing a tool for insights into people and organizations from various sources.
 This tool is used by more than 5 departments of the Dutch Tax Ministry.
 - Created various Drupal modules and published those to drupal.org.
+- Created a calculation tool for the Dutch carpentry branch to draw and then calculate the warmth loss of wooden panels, doors and windows.
+This was done together with a person who understood all the technical details from the carpentry perspective and one other programmer.
-- Did various design sprints, one was for a startup in the aviation industry, I love doing those.
+- Did various design sprints, one was for a startup in the aviation industry and one for the Dutch Tax ministry.

 * * * * *